al3xandr3/al3xandr3.github.io/_posts/2010-04-10-jquery-twitter-plugin.md

 layout: post
 title: jQuery Twitter 'mini' plugin
 categories:
-- twitter
   - javascript
-intro: "\n\
-  Here's a little jQuery plugin for displaying a twitter feed into a web page. \n"
+intro: "Here's a little jQuery plugin for displaying a twitter feed into a web page."
 ---

 Here's a little jQuery plugin for displaying a twitter feed into a web page.